kreauniv/comp308/_sources/lambda.rst.txt

 β-abstraction
 -------------

-We define the step of β-reduction above as an LHS to RHS rewrite.
+We defined the step of β-reduction above as an LHS to RHS rewrite.
 If we rewrite the other way (since they are equal), we call it "β-abstraction".

 This is a central topic in this course as much of what we learn about useful